ohmg-dev/OldInsuranceMaps/ohmg/frontend/pages/getting-started.md

 **Search by Place** - Each fire insurance map atlas is attached to a locale, generally a city or town.
 Find your locale of interest by [searching the map](/browse/#map), and then go to the Viewer for that locale.
 You can also [search by place name](browse/#places), or [explore places as a hierarchy](/united-states) (this latter option works but is still in development).

-**Search by Item** - You can also [search all items](/browse/#items) individually, which is the quickest way to access the summary page for each one, showing its georeferencing progress.
+**Search by Map** - You can also [search all maps](/browse/#items) individually, which is the quickest way to access the summary page for each one, showing its georeferencing progress.

 ## Contributing Work